pyvista/panel-pyvista/README.md

 Google Cloud Run only exposes a single port, 8080, and all traffic to 5090 will be blocked.
 You can simulate that by disabling the port mapping in docker compose by commenting out `5090:5090` or `network_mode: 'host'`.
-Actually, the port mapping `5090:5090` isn't really necessary here becuase the host network mode exposes all ports; disabling host network mode causes this app to fail when launched from docker even when exposing 5090.
+Actually, the port mapping `5090:5090` isn't really necessary here because the host network mode exposes all ports; disabling host network mode causes this app to fail when launched from docker even when exposing 5090.